abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 ```

 ### Volatile
 Declaring the variable as `volatile` indicates not to store the value in that thread's own cache but on a shared cache accessible by all threads.
+As a result, any write to this variable will immediately be visible to all the other threads.

-But it won't make the code thread-safe because our individual read/write are a thread-safe, but `++x` is actually two opertions `x = x + 1` (add and assign) and it may happen that thread1 writes to `x` and thread2 reads from `x` and then thread1 writes to `x`.
+But it won't make the code thread-safe because our individual read/write are a thread-safe, but `++x` is actually two operations `x = x + 1` (add and assign) and it may happen that thread1 writes to `x` and thread2 reads from `x` and then thread1 writes to `x`.

 ```java
 volatile int x = 0;